dumel93/rest-api-pgs-recruitment/README.md

 TODO list API

-Create a web application issuing the REST API using Java version 8 or this version and the Spring framework.
+Create a web application issuing the REST API using Java version 8  and the Spring framework.
 "My Matters" - list of tasks you have to do - model users, tasks, archive of tasks completed.

 Code contains: